FuelLabs/fuels-ts/apps/docs/src/guide/cli/commands.md

 # Commands

-## Init
+## `fuels init`

-Use it to create new `fuels.config.ts` file:
+Use it to create a new `fuels.config.ts` file:

 ```console
 pnpm fuels init -w ../backend -o ./src/backend-api
 ```

-This will give you a minimal configuration
+This will give you a minimal configuration:

 ```ts
 // fuels.config.ts